Dynamical systems analysis in $f(T,\phi)$ gravity: Discussions and Conclusion

 In this work, we explored the dynamical systems analysis of two particular models within the general class of scalar-tensor theories coupled with the torsion scalar, as prescribed in Eq.~\eqref{1}.
 The effective Friedmann and Klein-Gordon equations provided in Eqs.~\eqref{12}--\eqref{14} describe fully the background dynamics of the system, but are beyond analytic techniques and so we explore their dynamics using dynamical systems analysis.
 Models in this class of theories may offer some advantages such as the scalar field and torsion scalar freedoms being associated with different epochs of the evolution of the Universe, or with different mechanisms within the Universe.

 The scalar field is ultimately described canonically with an exponential potential.
 On the other hand, building on the proposals in Ref.~\cite{2011JCAP...07..015Z}, we use logarithmic and power-law models to describe the form of the torsion scalar term beyond TEGR.
 These were first probed in an $f(T)$ gravity context in Ref.~\cite{2011JCAP...07..015Z} where they were found to have some advantageous properties which were correlated with the evolution of the Universe.
 Adding a scalar field may produce more realistic cosmology since scalar fields have been suggested to be responsible for a variety of different mechanisms in the Universe such as inflation and late-time accelerated expansion.
 In our analysis, we find that the logarithmic model developed in Sec.~\ref{sec:model_1} produces a rich cosmology as shown through the critical points in Table~\ref{TABLE-I} which are then further studies for the nature of their critical points in Table~\ref{TABLE-II}.
 To show these properties in fuller details, we also include phase portraits in Fig.~\ref{Fig1} where the behaviour at those points is more clearly represented.
 The behaviour of the scale factor at each critical point is shown in Table~\ref{TABLE-III}.
-We close with diagram showing the evolution of the various density parameters which shows how this model may mimic the physical Universe.
+If we compare the analysis made in Ref.~\cite{2011JCAP...07..015Z} for the logarithmic model, we can describe that, there are eight more critical points.
+The study made in Ref.\cite{2011JCAP...07..015Z}, successfully explain the de-sitter solution through the dynamical system analysis of logarithmic model and conclude that this study will not explain radiation and matter dominated era of the universe evolution.
+The cosmology based on this study of logarithmic model along with the addition of scalar field successfully explain de-sitter solution in the matter and radiation dominated phases of the evolution of the Universe.
+In this study, we have added the scalar field to explain both the radiation and matter dominated era.
+We close the discussion with the figure that describes the evolutionary behaviour of various density parameters and EoS parameters.

 In our second model, explore in Sec.~\ref{sec:model_2}, we take a square torsion scalar extension to the TEGR term.
 This would represent many other extensions as a leading order term in most circumstances such as background cosmology.
 Again, here we define suitable dynamical variables and provide the autonomous dynamical system in Eqs.~\eqref{49}--\eqref{54}.
 This leads to the critical points presented in Table~\ref{TABLE-IV} together with their properties as described in Table~\ref{TABLE-V}.
 Similarly, we describe the behaviour of each the scale factor at each critical point in Table~\ref{TABLE-VI}.
 Finally, the phase portraits of Fig.~\ref{Fig3} are shown where the nature of each critical point is shown more fully through the evolutionary contours.
 Finally, we close with a diagram showing the evolution of each density parameter in Fig.~\ref{Fig4}.